- Budget Basics

 According to Section 67.010 of the Missouri Revised Statutes, expenditures cannot exceed revenues and any unencumbered balance in any given year.

-The Hancock Amendment states that any new sales or property tax must 1st be approved by the voters.
+The Hancock Amendment states that any new sales or property tax must first be approved by the voters.
 Increasing property values, as a result of reassessment, cannot bring windfall revenues to government entities.
 Liberty is required to follow an established formula when calculating its maximum levy.
 As a general rule, the levy rate must decrease when the assessed valuation increases.
 Beyond small inflationary adjustments allowed by the formula, increases in revenue from the property tax is a result of new construction and/or increased in personal property in Liberty.

 About the Budget

 Each year, the Liberty City Council, with recommendations from city staff, must develop a budget for the following fiscal year, which runs from January 1 to December 31.
+The City budget is reviewed by the City Council Budget Committee.
+The City Council Budget Committee is responsible for the initial review of the annual budget submission, recommendation of the budget to all of City Council and the budgets ongoing review and implementation.

 For most people, reading and understanding a budget is an overwhelming task.
-This document describes what is in a budget, the process required to adopt 1, and common terms used when talking about budgets.
+This document describes what is in a budget, the process required to adopt one and common terms used when talking about budgets.

 What is a budget and why is it important?